Learn something new every day More Info... by email

 Every battery requires two electrodes — an anode and a cathode — and an electrolyte.
 Electrons flow between the electrodes outside the battery and through the electrolyte inside it.
 The closed circuit created by these two electron flows uses up the chemical energy of the electrolyte and produces electrical power in the process.
 This process is the same, whether it takes place in an alkaline battery or in a zinc-carbon battery.

-In an alkaline battery, the anode, or the positive electrode of the battery, is made of zinc powder.
+In an alkaline battery, the anode, or the negative electrode of the battery, is made of zinc powder.
 Zinc is used in a powder form because the granules have a high surface area, allowing for an increased rate of reaction and higher electron flows.
 Sometimes, zinc oxide is added to limit the corrosion of the anode.

-Manganese dioxide is used as the cathode, or negative electrode.
+Manganese dioxide is used as the cathode, or positive electrode.
 It occurs in nature as the mineral pyrolusite and is typically used in a powder form as well.
 Graphite is also added to the cathode, to improve its conductivity.

 Potassium hydroxide is used as the electrolyte in an alkaline battery, not ammonium chloride or zinc chloride — the electrolytes used commonly with zinc-carbon batteries.
 This compound is also known as caustic potash or potash lye.
 While alkaline batteries are contained within a casing, they are still capable of leaking potassium hydroxide, which is known to cause eye and skin irritation.